SirAcia/Rotman_2025_Datathon/README.md

 Repository Structure:
 - Datathon_Analysis.R: Full script for all analysis
 - Datathon_data-2025-Raw.xlsx: Raw data file
 - Datathon_data-2025-Metadata.xlsx: Raw metadata file
+- Series of .csv files: Included for posterity and transparency, generated for visualization in Tableau

 Acknowledgments:
 We thank the Rotman Datathon organizers for hosting this competition and providing access to the dataset.